 Infrastructure for presenting arts events is unevenly distributed throughout LA County, leaving the residents of many low-income neighborhoods and communities of color without equitable access to quality cultural programming.
-This also impacts aspiring performing artists from these communities as they have fewer opportunities to perform in front of an audience, improve their presentations and build underrepresented in the arts.
-Such organizations are often short-staffed, concerned with affordability of space, and may rely very heavily on volunteer labor a following.
-In some neighborhoods, parks and libraries may be the only providers of arts and cultural programming, but they are often under-resourced or lack specialized knowledge and support in content development/curriculum development, arts producing, marketing and community engagement.
+This also impacts aspiring performing artists from these communities as they have fewer opportunities to perform in front of an audience, improve their presentations and build a following.
+In some neighborhoods, parks and libraries may be the only providers of arts and cultural programming, but they are often underresourced or lack specialized knowledge and support in content development/ curriculum development, arts producing, marketing and community engagement.

-To provide more resources and support to LA County Parks and Recreation and Library Departments staff and to increase the number of arts programs being offered in the most underserved communities, the Arts Commission would partner with these agencies to identify up to 60 parks and 30 library sites located in communities with the least access to arts and cultural infrastructure, then work with their staff to design and co-produce free public concerts as well as participatory and engagement focused arts programs.
+To provide more resources and support to LA County Parks and Recreation and Library Departments staff and to increase the number of arts programs being offered in the most underserved communities, the Arts Commission would partner with these agencies to identify up to 60 parks and 30 library sites located in communities with the least access to arts and cultural infrastructure, then work with their staff to design and co-produce free public concerts as well as participatory and engagementfocused arts programs.
 This initiative would provide direct funding for producing and marketing up to 720 events.
 It would provide professional development and coaching for parks and library professionals interested in enhancing the quality and expanding the reach of their arts and cultural programming.
 Arts Commission staff would also facilitate dialogues with municipalities to connect local artists performing in these series to other intra-regional touring and cultural exchanges opportunities.

 This recommendation is structured to make investments in both the Parks and Recreation Department and the Libraries Department, allowing them to partner with organizations that will provide programming appropriate to the communities they serve.
-This can be coordinated with - though not limited to - cultural programming funded elsewhere by the County, including County-supported cultural institutions and the existing Free Concerts in Public Places and Musicians Roster programs.
+This can be coordinated with - though not limited to - cultural programming funded elsewhere by the County, including County-supported cultural institutions and the existing Free Concerts in Public and Musicians Roster programs.